 Checklist (Essential and Optional Information) of an Accessibility Statement

 An accessibility statement is prepared to provide an update about accessibility and conformance with the web content accessibility 2.1 checklist.
 Hence, the statement itself must be WCAG-conformant and published/provided in an accessible format and must be human and machine-readable in order to help users who refer to it, and not frustrate or confuse them.

 So other than accessibility, what are the requirements of an effective accessibility statement?

 - Organization information: This part should detail the name of the organization, its URL, and the official name of the website or app with its version information and date.
-It should as well include an introductory paragraph of what the accessibility statement is all about with a brief of your organization’s commitment to accessibility for individuals with disabilities.
+It should also include an introductory paragraph of what the accessibility statement is all about with a brief of your organization’s commitment to accessibility for individuals with disabilities.

 - Description of site and scope: This part should briefly describe the website or app, state what part of the website or app the accessibility statement does not cover, and the last modified date.